By Caleb, Head Van Designer, February 13, 2026

 Weekend/urban explorers (recommended wheelbase + layout checklist)

 Recommendation: Short wheelbase.
-Priorities: easy parking, nimble driving, compact galley, cassette toilet, convertible bed.
-Helpful Vansmith references: "Why short wheelbase vans are ideal for city adventurers" and the DUO S model page.
+Priorities: easy parking, nimble driving, compact galley, cassette toilet, fold-out bed.
+Helpful Vansmith links: "Why short wheelbase vans are ideal for city adventurers" and the DUO S model page.

 Full-time/long-distance travellers (recommended wheelbase + layout checklist)

 Recommendation: Long wheelbase.
-Priorities: enclosed wet bath, full galley, longitudinal bed, large storage, comfortable seating/dinette.
-See The Vansmith’s Family and Family XL layouts for comparable long-van setups and features.
+Priorities: closed wet bath, full galley, lengthwise bed, large storage, comfy seating/dinette.
+See The Vansmith’s Family and Family XL layouts for similar long-van setups and features.

 Families and groups (recommended wheelbase + layout checklist)

-Recommendation: Long wheelbase or long-wheelbase-based builds with modular sleeping configurations.
-Priorities include multiple sleeping areas, robust storage, and durable finishes that handle family life.
+Recommendation: Long wheelbase or long-wheelbase-based builds with modular sleeping setups.
+Priorities include many sleeping areas, strong storage, and tough finishes that handle family life.

 Cost and resale considerations tied to wheelbase choice

-Longer vans often cost more initially and can carry more equipment that increases conversion cost.
-They may also have broader resale appeal for full-timers and families, while short vans often appeal to city-focused buyers and those seeking lower total-cost-of-ownership.
+Longer vans often cost more at first and can carry more gear that raises build cost.
+They may also have wider resale appeal for full-timers and families, while short vans often appeal to city-focused buyers and those seeking lower total cost to own.
 Think about how you’ll use and resell the van when choosing a wheelbase.

 Conclusion and simple decision flowchart (short vs long wheelbase)